Howie Roseman

 Howard Roseman (born June 23, 1975) is an American professional football executive who is the executive vice president and general manager for the Philadelphia Eagles of the National Football League (NFL).
-He was hired by the team in 2000 and served in various administrative and executive roles before being promoted to general manager in 2010.
+He was hired by the team in 2000 and served in various administrative and executive roles before being promoted to general manager in 2010 and executive vice president of football operations in 2015.

+Roseman's current tenure as both the team's executive vice president and general manager has been regarded among the most successful in the entire NFL during that span.
+Since taking on both roles in 2016, the Eagles have qualified for the postseason in eight of ten seasons, and have won five NFC East titles, three NFC championships, and two Super Bowls (LII and LIX).
+He was named Executive of the Year by the Pro Football Writers of America in 2017 and 2022.

 Early life

 Roseman was born in Brooklyn, New York City on June 23, 1975, and is Jewish.
 He grew up in Marlboro Township, New Jersey, and later graduated from Marlboro High School.

 Roseman began sending letters to every NFL team while he was still in high school.
 His persistence increased while he was an undergraduate at the University of Florida and throughout his time at Fordham University School of Law.
 His job inquiries led him to connect with Mike Tannenbaum, then the pro personnel director of the New York Jets.
 Tannenbaum interviewed Roseman for a player personnel intern position in 1999, but he did not get the job.